Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 1. Prepare cleaned training, validation, and testing datasets with columns such as 'text' and 'label'.
 2. Explore the available pre-trained language models on Huggingface that interest you.
-3. Copy the model name and paste it into the `model_name` variable in `main.py`.
+3. Copy the model name and paste it into the `model_name` variable in `train_config.py` under the `config` folder.
-4. :wrench: Adjust relevant parameters such as learning rate, batch size, etc., as specified in `main.py`.
+4. :wrench: Adjust relevant parameters such as learning rate, batch size, etc., as specified in `train_config.py`.
 5. :wrench: Try out different techniques and parameters, such as focal loss and class balancing, which are provided in the `tools` folder.
 6. Once you have obtained the best model, you can also perform incremental training on additional data, and the necessary code is already provided for you.